St Issey: Parish church

 The parish church is partly Norman and was enlarged in the 15th century when the south aisle and tower were built.
 The tower has been rebuilt twice, c.
 1680, and again in 1871.
 In 1869 the church tower was struck by lightning and collapsed.
 Though there was a "lamentable rebuilding in 1871" (Charles Henderson) there are some features of great interest.
 These include the reredos and a Pietà of Catacleuse stone which may be fragments of a late medieval monument, possibly that of Lady Matilda Chyverston which is mentioned in a document of 1399.
 According to local tradition the stonework was originally in the chapel at Halwyn, an estate of the Hamelys.
 Ruins of the house, chapel and columbarium were mentioned by Henderson in 1925.

 The Ring O' Bells Inn

 On a corner opposite the church is the Ring O Bells Inn, known locally as 'The Ringers".
 Dating from the 17th century, it is one of the oldest inns in the area and retains many of its original features.

-In more recent times the inn featured prominently in ITV television's Cornwall with Caroline Quentin, an eight-part series featuring the actress 'discovering' Cornwall during the summer of 2011.
+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in St Issey in the 1800s.